ybot1122/ybot1122/README.md

-My name is Toby.
-I am web developer expanding into native mobile app development.
+My name is Toby, a web developer expanding into native mobile app development.

 | Currently | Hoping To |
 | ------ | ------ |